hyperoslo/singleton-rails/README.md

 # SingletonRails

-This project rocks and uses MIT-LICENSE.
+This project rocks and uses the MIT license.

 ## Installation